What Psychedelics Teach Us About Love in Psychotherapy

 How Love from Psychedelics Heals

 And this experience of love seems to be similar to that described by Rogers.
 In a recent conversation with Psychology Today, Dr. Joe Tafur MD, an integrative family physician, curandero, and author of 'The Fellowship of the River' said that through his work with ayahuasca, he has come to recognize love as "the acceptance of all things as they are without reservation".

 He continued to say that experiencing love in this way is especially healing for those suffering from mental health conditions like PTSD.
 Such conditions, he said, are caused by traumatic experiences, whether heartbreak, abuse, or else, that block one's ability to love and care for themself or others for fear of being hurt once more.
 And this inability to love quickly becomes a vicious downward spiral; the less one loves, the harder it is to love.

-While psychedelics are, of course, no silver bullet for treating mental health conditions, it is becoming clearer that under the right circumstances, they are a worthy aide in the pursuit of helping people overcome pain and trauma.
-And it seems that one of the main ways they do this is by providing patients with a glimpse- an undeniable glimpse- of who they are behind the barriers of love.
+While psychedelics are, of course, no silver bullet for treating mental health conditions, it seems that, under the right circumstances, and with appropriate care, they may be able to help some overcome pain and trauma.
+And it seems that one of the main ways they may do this is by providing patients with a glimpse of who they are behind the barriers of love.